 Windows Hello for Business – Review

-Microsoft’s biometric solution, Windows Hello for Business (WHB), is one of the industry’s most successful platforms designed for enterprise-wide use.
+Microsoft’s “passwordless-experience” solution, Windows Hello for Business (WHfB), is one of the industry’s most widespread authentication platforms designed for enterprise-wide use.
+Like any of the Seattle giant’s solutions, it’s a great point to start, but does it really deliver what large, complex enterprise environments need?

 Let’s start with the basics: